May 4, 2018

 More often than not, a dentist’s first job out of school will be working in a corporate environment, such as a dental service organization (DSO).
 These highly reputable establishments allow dentists to focus on patient care while contributing no ancillary costs toward the practice, therefore being able to save to buy their own practice in the future.

 A DSO is a likely buyer when the seller is looking to stay on with the practice but wants to release managerial responsibilities, such as in a retirement situation or anyone who is looking to maintain a work-life balance.
 Selling to a DSO allows you to focus on the clinical side and patient care without contributing time and money associated with running a business.

 Who better to sell to than someone you’re already working with?
 Most dentists take on an associate in hopes of potentially selling the practice in the future, so keep that in mind when looking for an associateship, while also taking into account the cost of acquiring a practice and the overhead of running a business.

 Previous practice owner

 A buyer isn’t always necessarily going to be a first-time buyer.
-A dentist who once owned his or her own practice could have sold to change specialties, geographic regions, or was simply looking for a new opportunity and a fresh start, making this new owner one who is already versed in running a business.
+A dentist who once owned their own practice could have sold to change specialties and geographic regions or was simply looking for a new opportunity and a fresh start, making this new owner one who is already versed in running a business.

 Read more about the different types of buyers and the buying process in the e-book “Transitions: Your Next Adventure Awaits,” then contact the experts at Professional Transition Strategies to start the conversation.